 Science

 Everything in the Science section is sourced.
 These are not the same as the Opinions section and I will not pretend they are.
+Every ingredient in Benchmark has a corresponding article here — so you can read the same primary research I read and verify the reasoning yourself.

 How spirulina dose-dependently inhibits mast cell degranulation and reduces serum histamine levels — and why that mechanism matters for horses with hypersensitivity conditions.